nic-dgl104-winter-2024/rrj-Ting-Yu-Chen/README.md

   - Scripting Environments

-    Common usage is combine Nigx with Lua.Lua is utilized as a scripting language within the nginx environment to provide flexibility and extensibility in configuring and customizing the behavior of the web server such as Logical Processing and Log Control
+    Common usage is combine Nigx with Lua.Lua is utilized as a scripting language within the nginx environment to provide flexibility and extensibility in configuring and customizing the behavior of the web server such as Logical Processing and Log Control.

   - Game Developers

-    developers can create games by Lua.There are some famous examples such as Angry Birds which is mostly written in Lua and the mobile payment app -Venmo was built using Lua.
+    developers can create games by Lua.There are some famous examples such as Angry Birds which is mostly written in Lua and the mobile payment app -Venmo was built using Lua (Stieg, 2022).

   - Software Developers